 Radio Flyer Balance Bike Full Review

-The Radio Flyer balance bike (Glide & Go) is a nostalgic nod to our own childhood.
+The Radio Flyer balance bike is a nostalgic nod to our own childhood.
 It brings back fond memories of red wagons, and a time when balance bikes didn’t even exist!
 Like those red wagons of the past, the Radio Flyer balance bike is a fun (but modern!) way to get your child outside and moving through the neighborhood.

 Balance bikes actually vary quite a bit in size.
-The Radio Flyer Glide & Go has a seat height range of 14.2″ – 18.5″, making it one of the largest budget balance bikes on the market.
-Toddlers and kids in 3T and 4T pants (transitioning to size 5) are generally the best fit for the Radio Flyer.
+The Radio Flyer Glide & Go Classic has a seat height range of 14.2″ – 18.5″, making it one of the largest budget balance bikes on the market.
+Toddlers and kids in 3T and 4T pants (transitioning to size 5) are generally the best fit for this Radio Flyer.

 As a comparison with other budget balance bikes, the seat height range of the very popular Banana Bike GT is shorter at 12.5″ – 17″, and is a great fit for kids in 2T to 3T pants.
 The larger Bixe 16 balance bike has a seat height range of 18.25″ – 22.4″, and is better suited for kids in size 5 pants and up.